DIY wood block snowman

 diy wood block snowman - buff wax

-A slight sheen can be seen after buffing wax
+A slight sheen can be seen after buffing the wax

 Using another clean, lint-free cloth, buff the wax to a deep shine.
 It will not likely be very shiny, but that is ok.
 That is how it should look.
 The wax will just provide a subtle sheen and some depth to the painted finish. (and a protective coating)